Saturday, May 6, 2023

 Irmos.
 The youths from Judea, having come to Babylon of old, by their faith in the Trinity trampled down the flame of the furnace, chanting, O God of our fathers, blessed are you.

-Furnish even me, a wretched sinner, strength and consolation, and give me health and the forgiveness of my many sins, for you are a fountain of kindness, all-holy Mother of God.
+Grant even me, a wretch, strength and consolation, and give me health and the forgiveness of my many sins, for you are a fountain of kindness, most holy Mother of God.

-All my bones are in pain from bitter passions and unbearable diseases, and much distress troubles my life, but, all-immaculate Virgin, deliver me from my pains.
+All my bones have been in pain from bitter sufferings and unbearable diseases, and great distress troubles my life, but, O pure Virgin, deliver me from my sufferings.

-My entire life has been filled with passions and every suffering, but behold from on high my affliction, pure Virgin, and in your compassion give me healing.
+My entire life has been filled with sufferings and every grief, but behold from on high my affliction, pure Virgin, and in your compassion give me healing.

-Look with your compassionate eye upon your suppliant in your mercy, for I am terribly ill, O virgin Mother of God; give to me healing in body and soul and grant me peace.
+Look with your compassionate eye upon your suppliant in your mercy, for I am terribly ill, O Virgin, O Mother of God; give me healing in body and peace to my soul.

 Ode 8